Apostille Convention: Eligible documents

 However, the Apostille Convention does not apply to documents issued by diplomatic or consular officers, or to administrative documents dealing directly with commercial or customs operations.
-The reason for this exclusion is that these documents are usually already exempt from legalization.
+The reason for this exclusion is that these documents are usually already exempt from legalisation.

 Competent authorities

 Each contracting state designates one or more authorities to issue apostilles.
-Examples of designated authorities are government agencies, ministries, courts, local governments, notarial chambers, embassies and consulates.
+Examples of designated authorities are ministries, courts, subnational governments, notaries and registries.
 In some states, each authority is designated to issue apostilles only on certain types of documents.
-For example, in Hungary, apostilles are issued on court documents by the Ministry of Justice, on notarial documents by the Chamber of Civil Law Notaries, and on other documents by the Ministry of Foreign Affairs; in Mexico, apostilles on federal documents are issued by the federal government, and on state documents by the respective state government.
+For example, in Hungary, apostilles are issued on court documents by the Ministry of Justice, on notarial documents by the Chamber of Civil Law Notaries, and on other documents by the Ministry of Foreign Affairs; in Mexico, apostilles on federal documents are issued by the federal Secretariat of Governance, and on state documents by the respective state government.

 In general, documents issued by a government official can be certified directly with an apostille, while other documents must be certified by a notary, who may then be certified with an apostille.
-In some cases, additional intermediate certifications may be required; for example, for documents notarized in some U.S. states or issued by New York City, the notary or city official must be certified by the respective county or court, which may then be certified by the respective state with an apostille.
+In some cases, additional intermediate certifications may be required; for example, for notarised or municipal documents in some U.S. states, the notary or municipal official must be certified by the respective county or court, which may then be certified by the respective state with an apostille.

 Cost

 The fee for issuing an apostille varies widely by state.
 In 2016, the HCCH compiled fees of 54 states and calculated an average of 15.43 EUR.
-Some states, such as France and Japan, do not charge a fee, while the Cayman Islands charge 150 KYD (180 USD), one of the highest.
+Some states, such as Italy and Japan, do not charge a fee, while the Cayman Islands charge 150 KYD (180 USD), one of the highest.
 In some states, the fee also varies by location, authority, quantity, purpose or type of document.
 For example, in the United States, Indiana does not charge a fee for an apostille of a birth certificate, while Connecticut charges 40 USD for an apostille not related to adoption.

 Format

 The apostille is a stamp or printed form, placed on the document itself or attached to the document as an allonge.
 At the top is the title Apostille, followed by (Convention de La Haye du 5 octobre 1961) (French for "Hague Convention of 5 October 1961").
-The Convention specifies that this text must be in French.
+The convention specifies that this text must be in French.
 After this text, the apostille contains ten numbered fields, which may be in English, French or the language of the competent authority, and may be repeated in one or more additional languages.
 The numbered fields contain the following information: